Statistical Mechanics of Support Vector Regression: Theoretical Framework

-\emph{Analysis of a Toy Data Model.\textemdash} To analyze our results and build intuition, we apply our theory to investigate the decoding precision in the presence of structured noise, which correlates with the coding direction.
+To analyze our results and build intuition, we apply our theory to investigate the decoding precision in the presence of structured noise, which correlates with the coding direction.
 We consider a toy data model where the centers are drawn from $\bar\bpsi \sim \cN(0,\I)$ and the labels are generated by $\bar y = \bar\w\cdot\bar\bpsi$ with $\tr\bar\w\bar\w^\top = 1$.
 The representations seen by the linear model are of the form $\bpsi = \bar\bpsi + \sigma\bdelta$ where the noise $\bdelta$ is drawn from a structured Gaussian distribution with zero mean and covariance

-and $\sigma$ controls the strength of noise.
+where $\sigma$ controls the noise strength.
 Through the parameter $\beta$, this noise model interpolates between the cases where the noise is completely orthogonal ($\beta=0$) or parallel ($\beta=1$) to the coding direction $\bar\w$.
-A schematic of this data model is depicted in \figref{fig:figure1}. \\ For this model, the resulting training and generalization errors in Eq.~\ref{eq:tr_gen_err} (SI.\ref{sec:SI_toy_data_model}) read
+A schematic of this data model is illustrated in \figref{fig:figure1}.

+For this model, the training and generalization errors from Eq.\eqref{eq:tr_gen_err} simplify to the following forms (see SI.\ref{sec:SI_toy_data_model}):